 Motive Training has grown significantly over the last 18 months.
 We have always been a movement-focused gym.
 However, we recently kicked things up a notch by intertwining Functional Range Conditioning (FRC®) into our programming.

 FRC is a joint health and mobility system that assesses, improves, and sustains joint strength, integrity, and resilience.
-Its goal is to make you a more complete, mobile human being, which is why it’s so easy to get behind FRC’s mission and use their protocols.
+Its goal is to make you a more complete, mobile human being, which is why it’s so easy to support FRC’s mission and use its protocols.
+FRC aims to convert ranges of motion that are only under passive control into usable, functional, active ranges of motion.

 Our industry generally tries to work around joint issues, not through them.
-Functional Range Conditioning turns that on its head and encourages people to have independent joint health to move their joints better interdependently.
-So, for example, if you struggle to move your shoulder overhead without pain or compensation (e.g., moving your spine, bending your elbow, or straining your neck), perhaps you should improve your shoulder’s ability to move overhead rather than pretend it’s not an issue, to begin with.
+Functional Range Conditioning turns that on its head and empowers people like you to take control of your joint health to move your joints better interdependently.
+So, for example, if you struggle to move your shoulder overhead without pain or compensation, perhaps you should improve your shoulder’s ability to move overhead rather than pretend it’s not an issue, to begin with.
+FRC also aims to improve joint control through targeted exercises, giving you the power to enhance your mobility.

 Determining Joint Health: You Don’t Need to Be a Physical Therapist.